 50,000 Threshold Increased

 The CPRA would bump the 50,000 threshold test to 100,000, a very positive development.
-Currently, businesses must comply with the CPPA if they buy, sell, share, or collected data from 50,000 or more consumers in a year.
+Currently, businesses must comply with the CPPA if they buy, sell, share, or collected data from 50,000 or more consumers in a year, even if just IP addresses.
 This low figure is a nightmare for small businesses with high volume transactions.
 For example, consider a mom and pop deli.
 The 50,000 figure breaks down to about 137 data transactions a day.
 A small deli will meet this number easily, subjecting it to the CCPA compliance requirements and cost.
 If the Facebooks and Googles of the world are the real concern with privacy law, bumping the number up to 300,000 would be optimal but at least 100,000 is an improvement.

 Will It Pass?